 Resorts and hotels in Vanuatu often charge more during this time of year.

-Many of the most popular places to stay are fully booked well in advance, which means travellers will have to pay significantly more when visiting Vanuatu during the Australian school holidays.
+Many of the most popular places to stay are fully booked well in advance, so you’ll pay significantly more when visiting Vanuatu during the Australian school holidays.

 Despite the influx of holiday goers and the steeper prices between April and October, Vanuatu’s islands come to life during the busy months, making it well worth visiting to experience the country’s energy and mingle with travellers from all over the world when Vanuatu’s at its liveliest.